agalli93/UDP-TCP-Pilots/README.txt

 Next Steps:

-Create a full source names file with nulls included.

 Break down the main file into smaller files.

 Use the real time from xPlane to feed the time into Pilots (since UDP isn't ordered, time stamp of the conversion program may artificially order the data)